The-English-Agency/corporate-presentations/outline.md

 5. Criteria

 ## Necessities
-*Ensure that participants are capable of communicating properly(link) with their audience *In the event of multiple presenters, ensure coherence in style and content
+* Ensure that participants are capable of communicating properly(link) with their audience
+* In the event of multiple presenters, ensure coherence in style and content

 ## Priorities
-A detailed checklist of the aspects of the presenter's delivery that require attention by the specialist

 Identify practices that:
 1) lead to false understanding